The many faces of «accidents» in your life that might profit from PTSD treatment.

 Have you had a lifelong struggles for which conventional therapy did not really help?
 Would you like to feel relaxed and enjoy life to the fullest?

 Early and severe trauma is common and responsible for at least one third of all adult mental illnesses.
-PTSD treatment helps.
+PTSD treatment for children helps.

 Many children and young people experience trauma.
 Not every serious event necessarily results in a disorder.
 However, if terrible events are repeated, or the stressful circumstances are prolonged, the effects will be more severe.
 A great deal depends on whether reliable adults who are favorably inclined towards the child are fully present for the child.
 Supportive adults can greatly reduce the impact of traumatic events.
 In the absence of such support, negative and lasting repercussions are greater.